markspolakovs/BetterSMS/README.md

 ### Installing

 For now the extension is not available on Chrome Web Store / AMO, so the only way is to install a development build.
-For now development builds are only available for Chrome, Firefox builds are coming soon.

-To download a development build, visit https://github.com/markspolakovs/BetterSMS/releases, find the latest release, download the `.crx` file, go to `chrome://extensions`, and drag-and-drop the `.crx` file onto the Chrome page.
+To use a development build, clone the repository, run `yarn && yarn build` (or `npm install && npm run build`), go to chrome://extensions, enable Developer Mode, click "Load Unpacked Extension", and browse to `<where you cloned this repo>/dist`.

 ### Features / To-Do List